FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V652.md

 In most cases, you will need to check this option, because Windows doesn't automatically rotate JPG images according to Exif:Orientation tag value.
-Anyway, if this option is checked, then GUI won't change/rotate your JPG files phisically: rotation (if needed) is applied in GUI's memory after the image has been loaded for displaying.
+Anyway, if this option is checked, then GUI won't change/rotate your JPG files physically: rotation (if needed) is applied in GUI's memory after the image has been loaded for displaying.
 If checked, GUI will only rotate image in <font class="blue">Preview</font> panel -thumbnails aren't rotated.<br>
-If you're using some recent version of "FastPictureViewer" codec, then you should not check this option (because that codec is capable to deliver properly rotated JPG images).<br>
 <br>
 <b>Enabling internet access</b><br>
 By default, this option is unchecked and if you are a bit paranoid, then keep it that way.
 In this case however, you won't be able to use GUI's <font class="blue">GoogleMap</font>
  feature for geotagging your images manually.
-After changing this option, you'll need to close and reopen GUI, to make this feature available.<br>
+After changing this option, you'll need to close and reopen GUI, to make this feature available.
+You have to enable this option also if you want to use GeoCoding.<br>
 <br>
 <b>Default Startup &amp; Export folder</b><br>
 I think, these two options don't need some special explanation.<br>